Usagib/Trnado-app/README.md

 ## About The Project

-this app uses OpenWeather API to fetch weather forecast for several cities around the globe, the minimal UI allows quick and easy navigability and accesibility.
+this app uses OpenWeather API to fetch weather forecast for several cities around the globe, the minimal UI allows quick and easy navigability and accessibility.

 ## Live Demo